Sajid-developer/learn-about-function-in-javascript/README.md

 # Show your support

-if you find this helpful for learning, please give it a star ⭐
+If you find this helpful for learning, please give it a star ⭐

 Thanks for reading 🙏🏼